A Message from the Executive Director

-Our hatcheries have been working hard to stock over a million trout as well as landlocked salmon for your fishing enjoyment.
+Our hatchery staff have had another busy year working hard to stock over a million trout as well as landlocked salmon for your fishing enjoyment.
 Check out locations in the stocking reports or on our mobile-friendly website at fishnh.com.
 The healthy fisheries we enjoy today are the result of careful management here at Fish and Game dating back to 1865, when the State Legislature established the Commission on Fisheries to reverse the trend of rapidly depleted species around the state.
 Today opportunities abound.

 Many of you enjoy getting out on the water, and thanks to our Public Boat Access Program, guided by the Public Water Access Advisory Board, or PWAAB, there are more than 140 Fish and Game boat launch sites around the state.
 Construction and maintenance of these facilities is supported in part by the federal Sport Fish Restoration Program.